Poplar Bluff Municipal Library District

 - Talk loudly, make noise, use profane, abusive, or threatening language, or engage in other disruptive conduct.

-- Engage in public displays of affection.
+- Engage in public displays of affection or harassing or hostile behavior.

 - Leave children unattended (Please see Unattended Child Policy).